Mikel Lasa

-Mikel Lasa Goikoetxea (born 9 September 1971) is a Spanish football retired player and current manager.
-He played as a left back.
-He currently manages Futuro Kings FC in Equatorial Guinea.
+Mikel Lasa Goikoetxea (born 9 September 1971) is a Spanish former professional footballer who played as a left-back.

 He played 267 La Liga matches over 13 seasons (six goals scored), representing Real Sociedad, Real Madrid and Athletic Bilbao.

 Lasa was part of the squad that won the Olympic gold medal in 1992.
+After retiring, he worked briefly as a manager.

 Club career

-Lasa was born in Legorreta, Gipuzkoa.
+Lasa was born in the small town of Legorreta, Gipuzkoa.
 He was a product of local Real Sociedad's youth academy, and made his La Liga debut not yet aged 18, as the Basque side was coached by John Toshack, during the 1988–89 season.